airpair/ntiered-aws-docker-terraform-guide/post.md

 I kept the scope limited to building a private network and did not cover application and OS level security which are also equally important.

 As you walk thru various sections of this guide, you will be creating real aws resources that cost money.
-I did my best to keep the utilization footprint to the lowest possible configuration and I estimate less than hour to complete all the steps in this guide at $0.079/hr
+I did my best to keep the utilization footprint to the lowest possible configuration and I estimate less than hour to complete all the steps in this guide at $0.079/hr.

 By the end, to demonstrate the disposable nature of infrastructure-as-code, we will be destroying all the infrastructure components that were created during the course of this tutorial.

+I have uploaded all the source code you will be writing to a [github repo](https://github.com/airpair/ntiered-aws-docker-terraform-guide/tree/master/terraform), its avaiable for reference incase you feel like you are lost.

 Please have the below ready before we begin: